hive-engine/nitrous/README.md

 # Condenser

-Condenser is the react.js web interface to the world's first and used to be best blockchain-based social media platform, steemit.com.
-It uses [Steen compatible blockchain](https://github.com/steemit/steem), powered by DPoS Governance and ChainBase DB to store JSON-based content for a plethora of web applications.
+Condenser is the react.js web interface to the blockchain-based social media platform, Hive.blog.
+It uses a [Hive compatible blockchain](https://gitlab.syncad.com/hive/hive), powered by DPoS Governance and ChainBase DB to store JSON-based content for a plethora of web applications.

 ## Why would I want to use Condenser?

-* Learning how to build blockchain-based web applications using Steem compatible blockchain as a content storage mechanism in react.js
+* Learning how to build blockchain-based web applications using Hive compatible blockchain as a content storage mechanism in react.js
-* Reviewing the inner workings of the steemit.com social media platform
+* Reviewing the inner workings of the Hive.blog social media platform
-* Assisting with software development for steemit.com
+* Assisting with software development for Hive.blog and Hive.io

 ## Installation